open-eid/CDOC2/cdoc2-system-docs/README.md

 When user navigates to the documentation URL, they are automatically redirected to a specific version of the docs.

 Default version is managed by CI/CD variable `DOC_DEFAULT_VERSION`.
 To change the default version please change `DOC_DEFAULT_VERSION` variable before publishing a new tag [under CI settings](https://gitlab.ext.cyber.ee/cdoc2/cdoc2-documentation/-/settings/ci_cd).
-It has to start with letter `v`, for example `v2.0`.
+It has to start with a number and not letter `v`, for example `2.0`!